cpske/ISP/assignment/code-review.md

 Grading:

 1. Use of good English.
-2. Clarity and preciseness.
+2. Clarity and consistency.
-3. Consistency.
+3. Applies to your project.
+Shows some thought, not copied from examples.
 4. Uniqueness of items - two items don't state same thing.
+5. Make use of automation tools.
+If something can be checked using a tool then do that instead of doing it via manual review.